 In the mid-eighties Bobby began to devote more time to writing and producing children's stories.
 His first effort, "Easter Egg Mornin'" premiered as an animated Easter special in 1991 on The Disney Channel.
 The special quickly reached "gold" status in sales and was The Disney Channel's top Easter special for over a decade!

 Bobby now has a dozen videos and ten best-selling children's books on the market, yet he has found the time to show his versatility by writing, orchestrating and performing the music for several best-selling audio books, among them William Peter Blatty's classic, "The Exorcist."

 The 1993 television season saw the hit CBS comedy, "Evening Shade" premiere with a new theme song, written and performed by Bobby.
-The six-time Grammy nominee was also the new musical director of the show, which starred his buddy, Burt Reynolds.
+The six-time Grammy nominee was pursueded by his long-time friend and the show's star, Burt Reynolds to become the new musical director of the show.
 Bobby composed new music for the series each week.
 At the close of the '93 season Bobby was awarded a B.M.I.
 Songwriter Award and his theme song for "Evening Shade" was voted "Television's Best Theme Song"!

 In 1999, Bobby was inducted into the Alabama Music Hall of Fame.
 He joined fellow inductees Wilson Pickett and The Temptations for a memorable evening of hits!